How do I register with the surgery?

 On most occasions it does not take that long however we ask our patients to allow this time to ensure our GP’s can check the accuracy of the medication details.

 If you collect your medication from the pharmacy of your choice please contact the pharmacy direct to check and they will assist you.
-If you collect your medication from the Surgery, please allow the required 48 hours before calling into collect.
+If you collect your medication from the Surgery, please allow the required 48 hours before calling in to collect.

 Yes providing they are 16 or over and they can verify your address details.
 We can arrange for your medication to be sent to the pharmacy of your choice.